-Before conducting each site visit, the evaluators examined the available project reports and any documents verifying savings in the project files; the project was discussed with the responsible PDC and evaluators then arranged to meet with the participant's facility staff most familiar with research/into/action in the Production Efficiency project.
+Before conducting each site visit, the evaluators examined the available project reports and any documents verifying savings in the project files; the project was discussed with the responsible PDC and evaluators then arranged to meet with the participant's facility staff most familiar with the Production Efficiency project.
 For impact evaluation purposes, the site visit typically included four elements:

-6 At the time of these interviews, all five of these PDC contacts were also ATACs.
+&lt;sup>6 At the time of these interviews, all five of these PDC contacts were also ATACs.